gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 ![Step 2](update_2a.png)

-It is recommend to select `Upgrade Node Deployments`, as this will upgrade the worker-nodes as well:
+It is recommend to select `Upgrade Machine Deployments`, as this will upgrade the worker-nodes as well:

 ![Step 2](update_2b.png)